“Meditation and poetry saved my life in prison.” -Coral

 While incarcerated people have each other’s backs inside, their contact with the outside world is minimal at best which exacerbates these issues even more.
 Incarcerated people have limited visitation (if loved ones can travel that far) and their communications with loved ones are surveilled and extremely costly.

 Often, incarcerated people cannot gather on their own unless somebody from the outside comes in to create a gathering for them.
-This is where you come in.

-Prisons try to disappear people.
+Angela Davis’s most famous quote “Prisons don’t disappear social problems, they disappear human beings.”
 In every community, our loved ones are being subjected to state violence.
 These are deep souls, artists, fathers, mothers, and on and on.
 They are fighting for their survival and humanity.

 We join them in that fight.